Mohamed-Tharwat-El-Sayed/django-scheduler-with-celery-3branch/README.md

 # DJANGO_SCHEDULE_JOBS_

 Hi there.
-this is Django app with celery and flower to monitor and redis as massege brocker and postres as  a database on docker on localhost will you get up and running quickly
+this is Django app with celery and flower to monitor and redis as massege brocker and postres as  a database on docker on localhost  , we will you get up and running quickly

 ### Local Development Setup